go-masonry/tutorial/README.md

 ## How to read this tutorial

-### There are 7 parts in this tutorial, each part adds on top the previous one
+### There are 7 parts in this tutorial, each part adds on top of previous one

 1. [Tutorial service API](01-api)
 2. [Project structure and business logic](02-logic)